-The ESP of AIIB, which also has capacity to lend to sovereign borrowers to finance their projects, bears a certain degree of resemblance to the World Bank's ESF in requiring the national legal framework to be included in the environmental and social assessment of the project.114 It also requires the measures to manage and mitigate the identified risks and impacts to be reflected in an environmental and social management plan (ESMP)115 or environmental and social management planning framework (ESMPF)116 to be monitored and reviewed on an on-going basis,117 and in the case of ESMPF, to be further developed in subsequent ESMPs.118 To incorporate this into the contractual arrangement, it requires that '[t]he agreements with [AIIB] governing the Project contain, as applicable ... specific provisions reflecting all actions required ... to ensure compliance with the ESP and the applicable environmental and social documents',119 which would presumably include the ESMPF.
+and social management planning framework (ESMPF)119 to be monitored and reviewed on an on-going basis,120 and in the case of ESMPF, to be further developed in subsequent ESMPS.121 To incorporate this into the contractual arrangement, it requires that '[t]he agreements with [AIIB] governing the Project contain, as applicable ... specific provisions reflecting all actions required ... to ensure compliance with the ESP and the applicable requirements of the ESSS, including implementing the Project in accordance with the applicable environmental and social documents',122 which would presumably include the ESMP or ESMPF.